Kontoor Brands (NYSE:KTB) Issues FY 2022 Earnings Guidance

 Kontoor Brands (NYSE:KTB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.590.
 The company issued revenue guidance of $2.70 billion-$2.70 billion, compared to the consensus revenue estimate of $2.70 billion.Kontoor Brands also updated its Q1 2022 guidance to $1.150-$1.250 EPS.

-Separately, Zacks Investment Research upgraded shares of Kontoor Brands from a sell rating to a hold rating and set a $51.00 target price for the company in a report on Wednesday, March 2nd.
-One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Kontoor Brands has an average rating of Buy and an average target price of $74.80.
+Separately, Zacks Investment Research raised Kontoor Brands from a sell rating to a hold rating and set a $51.00 price target for the company in a research report on Wednesday, March 2nd.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat, Kontoor Brands has an average rating of Buy and an average target price of $74.80.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 18th.
-Shareholders of record on Tuesday, March 8th were paid a dividend of $0.46 per share.
-The ex-dividend date of this dividend was Monday, March 7th.
-This represents a $1.84 annualized dividend and a yield of 4.23%.
-Kontoor Brands’s dividend payout ratio is currently 55.59%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 18th.
+Investors of record on Tuesday, March 8th were paid a $0.46 dividend.
+The ex-dividend date was Monday, March 7th.
+This represents a $1.84 annualized dividend and a dividend yield of 4.21%.
+Kontoor Brands’s dividend payout ratio is presently 55.59%.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Legal & General Group Plc grew its stake in Kontoor Brands by 2.5% during the fourth quarter.
-Legal & General Group Plc now owns 146,791 shares of the company’s stock worth $7,523,000 after buying an additional 3,532 shares during the period.
-Marshall Wace LLP acquired a new position in shares of Kontoor Brands during the fourth quarter worth $4,878,000.
-California State Teachers Retirement System lifted its position in shares of Kontoor Brands by 2.3% during the fourth quarter.
-California State Teachers Retirement System now owns 69,602 shares of the company’s stock worth $3,567,000 after purchasing an additional 1,534 shares in the last quarter.
-UBS Group AG lifted its position in shares of Kontoor Brands by 12.2% during the third quarter.
-UBS Group AG now owns 60,276 shares of the company’s stock worth $3,010,000 after purchasing an additional 6,537 shares in the last quarter.
-Finally, Deutsche Bank AG lifted its position in shares of Kontoor Brands by 3.0% during the fourth quarter.
-Deutsche Bank AG now owns 39,379 shares of the company’s stock worth $2,018,000 after purchasing an additional 1,130 shares in the last quarter.
-Institutional investors own 98.45% of the company’s stock.
+Several institutional investors have recently made changes to their positions in KTB.
+Morgan Stanley increased its stake in shares of Kontoor Brands by 129.6% in the 2nd quarter.
+Morgan Stanley now owns 450,063 shares of the company’s stock valued at $25,388,000 after purchasing an additional 254,019 shares in the last quarter.
+LPL Financial LLC increased its stake in shares of Kontoor Brands by 23.1% in the 3rd quarter.
+LPL Financial LLC now owns 15,114 shares of the company’s stock valued at $755,000 after purchasing an additional 2,833 shares in the last quarter.
+UBS Group AG increased its stake in shares of Kontoor Brands by 12.2% in the 3rd quarter.
+UBS Group AG now owns 60,276 shares of the company’s stock valued at $3,010,000 after purchasing an additional 6,537 shares in the last quarter.
+Janus Henderson Group PLC purchased a new position in shares of Kontoor Brands in the 3rd quarter valued at about $246,000.
+Finally, Guggenheim Capital LLC increased its stake in Kontoor Brands by 59.2% during the 4th quarter.
+Guggenheim Capital LLC now owns 11,298 shares of the company’s stock worth $579,000 after buying an additional 4,202 shares in the last quarter.
+Hedge funds and other institutional investors own 98.45% of the company’s stock.

 Kontoor Brands, Inc, a lifestyle apparel company, designs, manufactures, procures, markets, and distributes denim, apparel, and accessories under the Wrangler, Lee, and Rock & Republic brands in the United States and internationally.
 It operates through two segments, Wrangler and Lee.
 The company sells its products primarily through mass merchants, specialty stores, mid-tier and traditional department stores, company-operated stores, and online.